Alliance-RDM-GDR/rdm-jumpstart/_getting_started/06_Merge-Conflicts.md

 Unlike the first time, since the same file was changed by two users, `git` is unable, or unwilling, to automatically handle the merge.
 Instead, it wants Jen to decide what modifications should be kept and which discarded.

-We know the issue is the file `issue-generator_2.md` -- ths is listed after `CONFLICT (content)`.
+We know the issue is the file `issue-generator_2.md` -- this is listed after `CONFLICT (content)`.
 Jen will need to open `issue-generator_2.md` to resolve the condlict.

 `git` has markup to indicate where the issue is.
-This mark up uses a series of `<<<<<>>>>>` to demarcate the begining and end of the issue, with `======` representing the break between what is in the file in `git`Hub and what is in the file locally on your machine.
+This mark up uses a series of `<<<<<>>>>>` to demarcate the begining and end of the issue, with `======` representing the break between what is in the file in GitHub and what is in the file locally on your machine.
 There could multiple points in the file that have conflicting edits.
 Jen's job is to delete the markup and keep only the text that should belong.

 This will look something like: